Math 32800 Methods of Numerical Analysis

 Review of Linear Algebra

 Many students struggle with the numerical linear algebra component of this course because their linear algebra skills are weak.
 Most students need to review linear algebra while taking 328.
-I will place a few copies of our ccny linear algebra textbook by Gilbert Strang on reserve in the science library.
-You should be familiar with chapters 1,2,3,4,6,7 in this text.
-Strang's text is an excellent introduction for the numerical linear algebra we will study in this course.
-You can also watch video lectures based on Strang's text but many topics covered in the videos will not be needed in this course.
+I will place a few copies of a linear algebra textbook You should be familiar with chapters 1,2,3,5,6,7, and 8 and the exercises from those sections.

 Review of Differential Equations